Katha Pollitt: Poetry

 The first book Pollitt published was a collection of poetry called Antarctic Traveler (Knopf, 1982), which won the National Book Critics Circle Award (1983).

-Her second volume of poetry, The Mind-Body Problem, was published in 2009 and excerpted at Granta.
+Her second volume of poetry, The Mind-Body Problem, was published in 2009 and excerpted on the Granta website.

 Pro: Reclaiming Abortion Rights

 Politt has said that Pro: Reclaiming Abortion Rights (2014), was intended as a response to the "feeling among many pro-choice people that we need to be more assertive, less defensive".
 While the topic is always in debate, Pollitt posits that it needs to be discussed in a way that recognizes abortion as an integral component of women's reproductive lives.
 Her argument is built upon the notion that abortion is a "positive social good" and "an essential option for women".
 Pollitt says abortion needs to be looked at as "back into the lives and bodies of women, but also in the lives of men, and families, and the children those women already have or will have".
 She argues that the issue brings about how we discuss menstrual cycles with young girls and the number of resources we have available for families, both single parent and two-parent.
-Further the decision should not be looked at as the action of a woman thinking independently because abortion requires the “cooperation of many people beyond the woman herself".
+Further the decision should not be looked at as the action of a woman thinking independently because abortion requires the "cooperation of many people beyond the woman herself".
 She said in October 2014 that Jewish tradition "does not have the concept of the personhood of the fetus (much less the embryo or fertilized egg).
 In Jewish law, you become a person when you draw your first breath."

 A group of feminist scholars and activists analyzed Pro: Reclaiming Abortion Rights for "Short Takes: Provocations on Public Feminism," an initiative of the feminist journal Signs: Journal of Women in Culture and Society.
 The commentaries include a response by Pollitt.